Priming the Berkey Fluoride Filters

-In order to use your Berkey fluoride filter for the first time, you must prime them.
+In order to use your Berkey fluoride filter for the first time, you must first prime them.
 The filtering media contained in the element is very dense and contains dust from the manufacturing process.
-This dust needs to be rinsed from the media in order for the water to run clear and to break the surface tension of the filtering media.
-Please follow the instructions below in order to get the best results possible from your Berkey water filtering system.
+This dust needs to be rinsed from the media for the water to run clear and break the filtering media's surface tension.
+Once primed, the Fluoride Filters should never be dried out completely.
+If no water passes through them for several days, the filters will need to be replaced.
+Check out our recommendations for traveling with or away from your Berkey.
+Please follow the instructions below to get the best results from your Berkey water filtering system.

 How to Prime Berkey Filters with Prime Rite

 Exclusive to BerkeyFilters.com, the Prime Rite is a new faucet priming kit designed to make priming the Berkey Fluoride Filter faster and easier!
 The Prime Rite is included in the Berkey Maintenance Kit.

 1. Attach blue silicon Prime Rite to the faucet.
 The prime should be as close to the spout as possible.

 2. Locate the threaded end of the fluoride filter.
 Attach the white filter adapter to the screwing into the threads.